+'''

 ccs.enable.app.priority=true

+'''

-Create a service account and role bindings
+Create role bindings

-To grant the permissions defined in the roles to the service account, create a service account and role bindings.
+To grant the permissions defined in the roles, create a role binding between the cloud user and the Kubernetes ClusterRole and Role.

-Create a service account in the cluster in any namespace, and add the service account token to the kubeconfig file.
+For example, you can create a service account in an Informatica-specific namespace and add the service account token to the kubeconfig file.
 Then, create role bindings between the service account and the roles.